richefeu/rockable/sphinxdoc/source/integrationSchemes.rst

 Euler scheme (keyword ``Euler``)
 --------------------------------

-This is the most simple scheme:
+This is the most simple scheme.
+It is written that way:

 .. math::
    \begin{cases}